-New Biophysical Technologies
+TABLE 5: New Biophysical Technologies

-Moderator: Anup Upadhyay, PhD, Senior Scientist III, Drug Discovery Science & Technology, AbbVie Inc.
+Moderator: Anup Upadhyay, PhD, Senior Scientist III, Drug Discovery Science & Technology, AbbVie

-- ‘Toolbox’ biophysical techniques: which are most popular? which to use for which applications?
+- ‘Toolbox’ biophysical techniques: Which are most popular?
+Which to use for which applications?

-- Correlating results from various biophysical approaches: identifying and validating true hits
+- Correlating results from various biophysical approaches: Identifying and validating true hits

 - Different types/approaches (i.e., DNA recorded, DNA templated libraries)

 - Current constraints on DNA-Encoded Libraries (DNA compatible chemistry, library diversity, selection methods)